Csgmmm/Front-End-Development-UI-UX-PawMate/README.md

 # Project: PawMate

 This project was conceived during a Web Development Bootcamp by Dr. Angela Yu, that created Tindog, an app inspired by the popular dating platform Tinder.
-This project focuses on developing a website utilizing Bootstrap, Flexbox, CSS, and HTML.
+This project focuses on developing a website utilizing Bootstrap, Flexbox, special attention was given to ensuring responsiveness across devices, CSS, and HTML.
 In addition to that, through intuitive UI/UX, I've brought the concept to life, fortifying the potential app, rebranding the project with a new name and logo - PawMate.

 ## What is PawMate?